aztrocord/API-Webserver/README.md

 ### Step 4: Run the Program

-Once you have changed the permissions of the bash script within the root directory of the unzipped project and configure .env, run the following command:
+Once you have changed the permissions of the bash script within the root directory of the unzipped project and configured .env, run the following command:

 > bash Run_GradX_Flask_API.sh